Has the longest tongue of any animal in relation to its body size!

 Appearance and Behavior

-Of the four anteater species, the giant anteater is the largest, usually measuring five to eight feet long from nose to tail, weighing up to 140 pounds.
+The giant anteater typically measures 5-8 feet long from nose to tail and weighs up to 140 pounds.
 It has a long nose and a narrow head with small eyes and round ears.
-Giant anteaters have coarse grey or brown hair with a white-and-black stripe running the length of its body.
+Giant anteaters have coarse grey or brown hair with a white-and-black stripe running the length of their bodies.
 The bushy tail is two to three feet long.

 Giant anteaters are animals with long front claws, which they curl under to walk.
-They use their powerful legs and claws to ward off larger animals and can become aggressive when cornered, rearing up on their hind legs, using their tails for balance.
-They are generally asocial, avoiding other animals, including other anteaters, only coming together to mate.
+They use their powerful legs and claws to ward off larger animals and can become aggressive when cornered, rearing up on their hind legs, and using their tails for balance.
+They are generally asocial, avoiding other animals, including other anteaters, and only coming together to mate.

 These animals have poor vision, so they use their keen sense of smell, which is 40 times more powerful than humans, to find food.
 Giant anteaters have tongues that can reach two feet, beginning at their breastbones.
-Backward-facing spiny projections cover their tongues, which, combined with their sticky saliva, helps collect bugs.
+Backward-facing spiny projections cover their tongues, which, combined with their sticky saliva, help collect bugs.

-Northern Tamanduas are much smaller than giant anteaters, their body length ranging from 1.5 feet to 2.5 feet, with tails measuring 1.3 feet to 2.2 feet.
+Northern tamanduas are much smaller than giant anteaters, their body length ranging from 1.5 feet to 2.5 feet, with tails measuring 1.3 feet to 2.2 feet.
 These anteaters are fawn to brownish in color with a distinct, black “V” running down their backs.
-These anteaters are active both in the day or night, usually for about eight-hour stretches and spend about half of their time in trees, many of which are hollow.
+These anteaters are active both in the day and night, usually for about eight-hour stretches, and spend about half of their time in trees, many of which are hollow.